Lake Whangape: Riparian vegetation

 Much of the lakeside vegetation grows in mineralised swamps.
 48% of it consists of turf communities, categorised into 21 types, the longest being some 3.5 km of 'Indian doab–water purslane (Hydrocotyle hydrophila) herbfield'.
 The lake supports the largest known population of the indigenous sedge, Fimbristylis velata.
 Regionally important populations of Lobelia perpusilla and Carex gaudichaudiana are present.
 Dominant species were usually perennials, with the alien Mercer grass and the indigenous emergent spike sedge most common.

-In 1871 vegetation was dominated by raupo, flax, sedge, kahikatea, lancewood and shrubs such as Raukaua anomalus and swamp māhoe (Melicytus micranthus), which remain west of the lake.
+In 1871 vegetation was dominated by raupō, flax, sedge, kahikatea, lancewood and shrubs such as Raukaua anomalus and swamp māhoe (Melicytus micranthus), which remain west of the lake.

 Raupo remained on much of the lake’s margin until the 1950s, but by 1991 only 9% remained in a narrow fringe.
 As early as the 1890s willows were mentioned as a problem and in 1917 the river board was clearing the stream of willow.
 Now the shores have been colonised by crack and grey willow and floating sudds of American primrose willow and Amazonian parrots feather (Ludwigia peploides and Myriophyllum aquaticum) are now along most of the lake shore.
 However, a 1991 survey found 541 vascular species of which 300 were indigenous (and another 13 now apparently extinct there).
 Endangered or uncommon turf plants include Amphibromus fluitans, Fimbristylis velata, Carex cirrhosa, C. gaudichaudiana, Lachnagrostis striata, Pratia perpusilla, pillwort and mud buttercup (Ranunculus limosella).
 Threats perceived by DOC were encroachment of the weeds Paspalum distichum, Centipeda cunninghamii, Myriophyllum aquaticum, and Ludwigia palustris, and the effects of cattle grazing.

-The Awaroa Reserve is mainly formed of crack willow forest, with some open swamp of flax, cabbage tree, manuka, and mingimingi.
-It also has 32 ha of regularly flooded kahikatea forest, with kowhai, totara, matai, pukatea and climbers, including Supplejack, swamp lawyer, bush lawyer, jasmine and pōuwhiwhi (Calystegia tuguriorum) and haaka (Viola lyalli) ground cover.
+The Awaroa Reserve is mainly formed of crack willow forest, with some open swamp of flax, cabbage tree, mānuka, and mingimingi.
+It also has 32 ha of regularly flooded kahikatea forest, with kōwhai, tōtara, mataī, pukatea and climbers, including Supplejack, swamp lawyer, bush lawyer, jasmine and pōuwhiwhi (Calystegia tuguriorum) and haaka (Viola lyalli) ground cover.